run-llama/llama-hub/loader_hub/couchdb/README.md

 # CouchDB Loader

 This loader loads documents from CouchDB.
-The loader currently supports CouchDB 3.x using the CouchDB3 pyhon wrapper from https://github.com/n-vlahovic/couchdb3 The user specifies a CouchDB instance to initialize the reader.
+The loader currently supports CouchDB 3.x using the CouchDB3 python wrapper from https://github.com/n-vlahovic/couchdb3 The user specifies a CouchDB instance to initialize the reader.
 They then specify the database name and query params to fetch the relevant docs.